 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Kawai Musical Instruments Manufacturing Co reported total carbon emissions of approximately 23,505,000 kg CO2e.
-This figure includes 4,810,400 kg CO2e from Scope 1 emissions and 19,138,600 kg CO2e from Scope 2 emissions, resulting in a combined total of 23,948,900 kg CO2e for both scopes.
-Kawai has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 greenhouse gas emissions by 42% by 2030, using 2021 as the baseline year.
-This target aligns with the Science Based Targets initiative (SBTi) and is designed to support global efforts to limit warming to 1.5°C. Additionally, Kawai has achieved a significant reduction in its total CO2 emissions in Japan, which were reduced by 32% from the 1990 levels by FY2019.
-The company has not disclosed any Scope 3 emissions data, indicating a focus on direct and indirect emissions from its operations.
-Kawai's ongoing commitment to sustainability reflects its proactive approach to addressing climate change within the musical instruments manufacturing sector.
+In 2023, Kawai Musical Instruments Manufacturing Co., Ltd. reported total carbon emissions of approximately 23,505,000 kg CO2e.
+This figure includes 4,810,400 kg CO2e from Scope 1 emissions and 19,138,600 kg CO2e from Scope 2 emissions, indicating a significant reliance on indirect emissions associated with energy consumption.
+Kawai has set ambitious targets to reduce its greenhouse gas emissions.
+The company aims to achieve a 42% reduction in Scope 1 and Scope 2 emissions by 2030, using 2021 as the baseline year.
+This target has been validated by the Science Based Targets initiative (SBTi) and is aligned with the goal of limiting global warming to 1.5°C. Additionally, Kawai is committed to measuring and reducing its Scope 3 emissions, although specific targets for these emissions have not yet been disclosed.
+Historically, Kawai has made strides in emissions reduction, achieving a 32% decrease in total CO2 emissions in Japan from the 1990 levels by FY2019, as referenced in their long-term climate commitments.
+The company’s ongoing efforts reflect a commitment to sustainability and environmental responsibility within the electrical equipment and machinery sector.
+Overall, Kawai's emissions data and reduction initiatives demonstrate a proactive approach to addressing climate change, with a clear focus on both immediate and long-term sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents